Montreal-Quakers/website/_pages/greene-centre.md

 For visitors:
 * If you're experiencing symptoms (flu, COVID, upset stomach, etc.), please visit us at a later time.

-Our precautions that are always in effect:
+{% comment %}Our precautions that are always in effect:

 * The two air purifiers in the sunroom will remain on at medium before, during and after worship.
 An attempt will be made to keep their fans functioning at a low noise level and yet at an effective speed.
 * Chairs will remain well spaced.